noidentity63/nerdy-sports-site/README.md

 "NBArd" is a website project that focuses on attracting new fans into the NBA and educating its existing fanbase.
 It aims to provide at least the following functions:

->Presentation of NBA stars and teams in an entertaining yet informative matter;
+*Presentation of NBA stars and teams in an entertaining yet informative matter *Teaching of basic basketball terms and the NBA to the casual fan *Providing the reader with up-to-date trends on the league

->Teaching of basic basketball terms to the casual fan; and
+Future plans and features for the project:

->Account-enabled saving of star and team 'favorites'
+*Database reliant information hub similar to a CMS (Content Management System) *Search function

-Data on the stars and teams will be placed in a relational database.
+*User accounts for more specialized browsing

 ####Languages to be used: